-At Altvia, one thing that has been top of mind for me is identifying, building, and maintaining a great corporate culture.
-I was thrilled for the opportunity to spend some time with a couple of successful PE firms to learn more about how their efforts to build winning cultures have had great impacts in their firms, in the portfolio companies in which they invest, and ultimately lead to greater returns for their Investors.
+At Altvia, one thing that has been top of mind for us is identifying, building, and maintaining an exceptional corporate culture.
+For insights in this area, we often talk with successful PE firms to learn more about how their efforts to build winning cultures have had positive impacts in their firms and in the portfolio companies in which they invest, and ultimately have led to greater returns for their investors.

 Consistent Framework for Decision-Making